zinal/IIDR-AutoSub/README.md

 ## Build

-Pre-built versions are available as Releases.

 Build uses Maven.
 IBM CDC Access Server jars need to be installed into the local Maven repository, see the example in the `iidr-cdc-setup-maven-libs.sh` script.

 Required Eclipse libraries are grabbed from central Maven repository, their versions should be validated against the particular Access Server version (through the names of jar files).

-## Configuration

-Please see the configuration information in the run/README.txt file.